 It is key to ensure the integrity of the flight data.
 Any interference to the transmission or reception of flight test data, if spotted, may invalidate the test data gathered during that flight and hence require a repetition of that flight or if not spotted cause nugatory work to be carried out to address an issue that does not exist.

 Also, the frequency bands 3 600-3 800 MHz and 6 425-7 025 MHz are allocated to the fixed satellite service (FSS), and parts of these bands are used for the provision of aeronautical services including the use of geo-stationary orbit (GSO) FSS very small aperture (VSAT) systems for the transmission of critical aeronautical and meteorological information.
 Parts of these frequency bands are also used by FSS feeder links (downlinks and uplinks) of GSO mobile satellite service (MSS) networks to support the transmission of AMS(R)S communications in the 1.6/1.5 GHz bands, which is used to support ATC and aircraft operations by many ANSPs and airlines.
+GSO satellites have visibility over a very wide area (about one third of the Earth surface), so any interference to MSS feeder uplinks in the band 6 425-7 025 MHz could endanger aircraft operations over a similar-sized area.

 ITU-R studies identified under Resolution 245 (WRC-19) will need to be completed to determine the potential for sharing of IMT with the FSS.
 In advance of results of these studies ITU-R Report S.2368 contains sharing studies between IMT-Advanced systems and GSO FSS in the 3 400-4 200 MHz and 4 500-4 800 MHz frequency bands in the WRC study cycle leading to WRC-15.